taufik-nurrohman/kirby-minify/README.md

 License
 -------

-This library is licensed under the [MIT License](LICENSE).
+The [PHP Minify](https://github.com/taufik-nurrohman/minify) library is licensed under the [MIT License](LICENSE).
 Please consider [donating 💰](https://github.com/sponsors/taufik-nurrohman) if you benefit financially from this library.